 Risha VanderWey, Coconino County Superintendent of Schools, has worked as a teacher, an instructional coach, and site-based principal in Northern Arizona for 14 years.
 She has worked on the Navajo Reservation and for Tuba City Unified School District as a 5th grade and 1st grade teacher; Flagstaff Unified School District and Page Unified School District.
 In working with varied and unique districts within Coconino County, Ms. VanderWey is uniquely qualified to represent the County and strive toward excellence in all county schools.
-Throughout most of her educational career Mrs. VanderWey has worked for Title 1 schools with high rates of poverty and minority students.
+Throughout most of her educational career Ms. VanderWey has worked for Title 1 schools with high rates of poverty and minority students.

-Mrs. VanderWey received a Masters in Teaching English to Speakers of Other Languages, a Masters in Educational Leadership, a Superintendent Certificate, and is currently working on her doctorate at Northern Arizona University.
+Ms. VanderWey received a Masters in Teaching English to Speakers of Other Languages, a Masters in Educational Leadership, a Superintendent Certificate, and has completed her doctorate in Educational Leadership at Northern Arizona University.

 Email Risha VanderWey

 The Chief Deputy is the senior ranking position to the CCESA and acts on the behalf of the County Superintendent.
 Tina Wells is the acting Chief Deputy of the CCESA and also oversees the Fiscal and Accounting Division.

 Tina Wells joined the Coconino County Superintendent’s Office in 1995.
 In June of 2010, she was appointed Chief Deputy.
-In Fiscal Year 2016, Tina monitored and verified budget and cash capacity in the amount of $139,918,415 for all 9 Coconino County School Districts.
+In Fiscal Year 2019, Tina monitored and verified budget and cash capacity in the amount of $103,140,867 for 8 Coconino County School Districts.
 She also serves as the financial manager to the CCESA.